TeFka/3D_Model_Viewing_Software/test_sources/README.md

-All Travies testing of the model loading library is held here.</br>
+All Travis testing of the model loading library is held here.</br>
 The folder is only applied when uploading code to Github repositiory.</br>

 The test files in this folder are created to test out the functionality